fabioweverton/dio-java-basic/meu primeiro projeto java/README.md

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

+Aprendendo sobre o Git e Github

-Bom dia, hoje estou apredendo um pouco sobre git e github, vamos continuar os estudos.
+Bom dia a todos, estudando um pouco sobre VCS centralizado e distribuído.
+História do Github
+Entendendo os comandos.